JimHokanson/blog/blog/2024/2024_05__sas_reader_matlab/readme.md

 In the following blog post I will describe my thoughts related to writing MATLAB code that can load SAS binary data files, i.e., those with the ".sas7bdat" extension.

 Part of this is self-documentation of my endeavors.
 However I also found the whole experience quite interesting as unlike many other file formats I work with, the SAS format is quite popular and is "supported" by some quite popular packages (Pandas for Python, Haven for R).
 It was interesting to see the chaotic mess that is supporting a non-documented file format.
-Thoughts on partaking in this "experience" are shared below.
+Thoughts on partaking in this "experience" are shared below, along with some details on the parser itself.

 # Introduction #